Isolation has given us heaps of spare time making some feel lonely around their houses. One way to fix this is a furry friend… or maybe not so furry.

 UK consumer spending on pets reachs 8 Billion pounds

 More pets mean more spending on items such as pet food, toys, grooming, veterinary checks, insurance and more.
 In 2020 pet owners in the UK spent almost eight billion British pounds on pet-related products and services, almost 3 times more than we spent in 2005, which was a mere 2.9 billion British pounds.

 The American Kennel Club has registered 205 breeds of dog, being the highest yet meaning we have never been more spoilt for choice for what breed of puppy we want.
 People are paying a fortune for a mixed breed like a chi poo or a rare Basenji and the cooler the breed, the bigger the price tag.

 Alternatively whilst binge watching Tiger King, maybe you were weirdly inspired to invest in an exotic pet.A tiger may not fit in a London flat but there is still a plethora of unusual pets such as African Pygmy Hedgehogs, sugar gliders and Bearded Dragons that are far more exciting than a hamster and feasible to own.

-However, such a commitment requires a lot research for example hedgehogs are nocturnal certain reptiles need a specific cages set at a temperature.
+However, such a commitment requires a lot of research, for example, hedgehogs are nocturnal, certain reptiles need a specific cage set at a specific temperature.

 Most importantly any of these animals need to be loved and cared for longer than the lockdown, many are concerned that the Pandemic puppy will be the new Dog for Christmas.